-Orifice Gas: The orifice gas should be inert with respect to the electrode in order to avoid rapid deterioration of the electrode.
+Orifice Gas: The orifice gas should be inert with respect to the electrode to avoid the rapid deterioration of the electrode.
 To enhance the electrode life 99.99% pure orifice gas must be used.
-Flow rates for orifice gases are generally between 0.1 litre per minute (L/min) to 5 L/min.
+Flow rates for orifice gases are generally between 0.1 liters per minute (L/min) to 5 L/min.
 The most commonly used orifice gases are;

 - Argon – Hydrogen Mixture